ayvi-0001/discord-notion-timetracking-bot/README.md

 </p>

-3 text commands also exist for links to quickly view a few pages I regularly checked while creating this bot and the wrapper.
+3 text commands also exist for links to quickly view a few pages that I regularly checked while creating this bot and the wrapper.
 `--status` for url to Discord uptime status page.
 `--notionupdates` for url to latest feature releases in Notion.
 `--notionchangelog` for url to latest changes to Notion's API.